1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 A left chest embroidered logo placed too close to a zipper pocket may look squeezed.
 The embroidery may also add stiffness near an area that already has pocket seams and zipper tape.

 Heat transfer logos have another concern.
 If the logo sits too close to a pocket seam or zipper edge, the application area may not be flat enough.
-This can affect appearance and durability.

-A right chest pocket can solve part of this problem by keeping the left chest area open.
 But it also creates a more technical appearance.
 For some brands, that is a benefit.
 For others, it may feel too sporty or too complicated.

-Side pockets usually do not compete directly with the chest logo.
-That makes them safer for many branded programs.
 But they can still affect the overall silhouette.
 If the lower body becomes bulky, the garment may lose the clean appearance that the logo program depends on.

 No pocket gives the most freedom for branding.